-- It is very appropriate to offer a little guidance to your recommender if there is a specific point you wish for him or her to address.
-For example, “I’d really appreciate it if you would make a point to comment on my abilities handling large animals” or, “I’ve asked you to write for me because you know about the leadership and community service roles I’ve had.”
+Once someone agrees to write, be clear what you are applying for, where the letter is to be submitted, and the deadline.
+Ensure that writers know your letters must be on letterhead, dated, and signed.
+It may be appropriate to offer guidance to your recommender if there is a specific point you wish to have addressed.
+For example, “I would be grateful if you could comment on my abilities handling large animals,” or “I’ve asked you to write for me because you know about the leadership and community service roles I’ve had.”